openlab-at-city-tech/openlab/wp-content/plugins/google-calendar-events/readme.txt

 8. Attach a calendar to a post or page

 == Changelog ==

+= 3.6.2 =
+* Fix: Date format inconsistency in List View navigation bar now uses the calendar's configured date format consistently.

+= 3.6.1 =
+* Fix: Make a new release to fix a "Class not found" error for GetUniverseDomainInterface.

+= 3.6.0 =
+* Dev: Breaking change: Support for PHP versions below 8.0 has been discontinued.
+* Fix: An issue where the cover image was not displayed for Google Calendar events when using the OAuth Via Simple Calendar.
+* Fix: An Insecure Direct Object Reference (IDOR) vulnerability.
+* Dev: Added cache clearing on first plugin activation and during manual plugin updates.

 = 3.5.9 =
 * Fix: Resolved a critical issue where the recent update caused site breakage for users who are using various page builders.